alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 \end{align*}
 $$

-The task is now searching for the proper form of $$p_{\theta}$$, constructing the loss function and learning algorithm.
+The task is now searching for the proper form of $$p_{\theta}$$, constructing the loss function and the learning algorithm.

-To make the later notation more readable, some transformations are made on the formulation as follow:
+To make the later notation more readable, some transformations are made to the formulation as follows:

 Set $$\alpha_{t} = 1 - \beta_{t}$$ and $$\bar{\alpha}_{t} = \prod_{s=1}^{T} \alpha_{s}$$, the distribution can be re-writed as $$ q(x_{t}\vert x_{t-1}) $$: